From 'Aseeda' to ice cream: How UAE's traditional Emirati cuisine is evolving with modern twists

 Aseeda.
 KT photo used for illustrative purposes

-Chef Nouel Omamalin, a 49-year-old Dubai resident, has been at the forefront of this “Aseeda is the most requested flavour,” he shared.
+Chef Nouel Omamalin, a 49-year-old Dubai resident, has added innovative twists to traditional dishes .
+“Aseeda is the most requested flavour,” he shared.
 Traditionally, Aseeda is made by cooking flour with pumpkin to preserve its authentic essence.
-However, Chef Nouel has added innovative twists, turning it into desserts.
+However, Chef Nouel has turned it into desserts.
 “We’ve made Aseeda ice cream, Aseeda dessert, and pudding.
 We also use it as a filling for cookies.”

-Chef Nouel’s culinary inspiration came from a traditional Aseeda dish he first tried in Al Ain.
+Chef Nouel’s culinary inspiration came from when he first tried in Al Ain.
 “An Emirati mother was preparing Aseeda, a dish that is quite popular in Al Ain.
 After trying it, I felt inspired to explore it further,” he explained.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.